nutanixed/prism-vnc-proxy/README.md

 ## Development

+### Logging
+Logs information and errors to the console using the `logging` module.

+### Troubleshooting
+If you encounter issues while running the proxy, consider the following steps:
+1. **Check Logs**: Review the console logs for any error messages or warnings.
+2. **Validate Configuration**: Ensure that the command-line options are correctly specified.
+3. **Network Issues**: Verify network connectivity between the proxy server and the Prism gateway.
+4. **Dependencies**: Ensure all required Python packages are installed and up-to-date.

+### File Structure
+- `prism_vnc_proxy.py`: Main entry point for the VNC proxy server.
+- `wsgi_prism_websocket_proxy.py`: Handles WebSocket proxying to the Prism gateway.
+- `wsgi_file_handler.py`: Asynchronous file handler for serving static files.
+- `wsgi_http_handler.py`: Asynchronous HTTP handler that adapts a WSGI application to be used with `aiohttp`.

+## Contributing
+We welcome contributions to improve the Prism VNC Proxy.
+Please follow these guidelines:
+1. Fork the repository and create a new branch for your feature or bugfix.
+2. Write clear, concise commit messages.
+3. Ensure your code adheres to the project's coding standards.
+4. Submit a pull request with a detailed description of your changes.

+For more detailed information, please refer to the source code and comments within the files.

 ### Environment Variables and Security Notes

 #### Using Environment Variables with systemd

 When using the systemd service with the EnvironmentFile directive, the environment variables from the `.env` file will be automatically available to your application through the systemd service.

 The systemd service will read the variables from the `.env` file and pass them to your application as environment variables, which can then be accessed in the command line arguments of your application.